K–12 Gallery Tours

 Ignite your curiosity while discovering 5,000 years of human creativity through guided and self-guided tours of the UMFA galleries.
 Beginning with works of art and their stories, we encourage discussion extending across cultures to foster awareness and understanding.
 We believe that we learn together by asking questions to arrive at new perspectives about art, each other, and the world.

-- Explore the permanent collection on view or temporary exhibitions.
-Tours are adapted to the interests and age range of the group.
+- Tours and field trips are adapted to the interests and age range of the group.

-- Guided tours are available by appointment Tuesday–Friday, schedule at least 2 weeks in advance.
+- Guided tours are available by appointment Tuesday–Thursday, schedule at least 2 weeks in advance.

-- Self-guided tours are scheduled according to Museum hours and capacity.
+- Self-guided tours are limited to 40 students and scheduled according to Museum hours and capacity.

-- Tour groups are limited to 60 students.
+- Guided-tour groups are limited to 60 students.

 - One responsible adult must accompany every 10 students for grades 1–12.
 One responsible adult is required for every 5 students for pre-K and kindergarten groups.

-- Admission is waived for public and charter schools.
-Private and parochial school group rates are $4 per person.
+- Admission is FREE for public and charter schools.
+Private and parochial school group rates are $7.45 per person.